Jodi Crandall at TALGS

 he was named KATESOL President, and represented the 200+ members of the organization during the 2004-2005 year.
 He presented a workshop at TESOL 2005 in San Antonio, on how Web-technology was used to revitalize and grow the Kansas TESOL organization.
 He has served as Webmaster for both the Kansas TESOL and Kansas CEC (Council for Exceptional Children) Web sites.

-Robb Scott is currently a doctoral candidate in special education at Kansas State University, where he has worked as an instructor in the Center for Intercultural and Multilingual Advocacy (CIMA), teaching ESL methodology to ESOL endorsement candidates, editing a textbook on assessment of ELLs, developing curriculum for distance coursework, and coordinating the 2006 KATESOL Conference, hosted by the CIMA Center and K-State.
-He now teaches international students in the English Language Program (ELP) at K-State.
-He represented Kansas at the affiliate assembly of the 2007 TESOL convention in Seattle, where KATESOL received its 25-year award.
+Robb Scott recently completed his doctorate in special education at Kansas State University, where he worked as an instructor in the Center for Intercultural and Multilingual Advocacy (CIMA), teaching ESL methodology to ESOL endorsement candidates, editing a textbook on assessment of ELLs, developing curriculum for distance coursework, and coordinating the 2006 KATESOL Conference, hosted by the CIMA Center and K-State.
+He taught international students in the English Language Program (ELP) at K-State from 2005

 Robert Scott serves on the Board of Academic Advisors for TEFL International, a teacher-training organization, and